 Finally, The Dirty Truth About Pooping During Labor

-Fear of childbirth pain may top every expectant mom's list, but once you've wrapped your mind around the hurt that is to come, there's another big fear lurking in the delivery room: losing your shit on the birthing table — literally.
+Fear of childbirth pain may top every pregnant person's list, but once you've wrapped your mind around the hurt that is to come, there's another big fear lurking in the delivery room: losing your shit on the birthing table — literally.

-One of the most common pieces of advice given to new moms who have not yet had the pleasure of squeezing a baby out of their vagina is to "push like you are pooping."
-That is to say that pushing as if you are having a bowel movement is going to help you get your baby out quickly.
-But of course, it may also have its intended effect — by causing you to poop while giving birth.
+One of the most common pieces of advice given to new parents who have not yet had the pleasure of squeezing a baby out of their vagina is to "push like you're pooping."
+In other words, pushing as if you're having a bowel movement is going to help you get your baby out quickly.
+But, of course, it may also have its intended effect, causing you to poop while giving birth.

 We asked skilled medical professionals to break down the burning question on every preggo's mind: Is it possible to give birth without pooping — and does it matter?

 Pose this question to your doctor, nurse or midwife, and they likely won't blink an eye.
 The fear of pooping during labor really is that common.
 "I always first remind women that it is a normal physiologic process, and we do not pay much attention to it as care providers.
 If noticed, it simply reassures me that a patient is pushing effectively," explains Laurie MacLeod, a certified nurse midwife at the Ohio State University Wexner Medical Center.